 The Pyrénées Atlantiques is the most southerly department in Aquitaine.
 Bordered by Spain, the Pyrenees and the Atlantic coast, this department is home to the Béarn and the famous Basque country.
 This is an area steeped in history.
 The very attractive city of Pau with its formidable Château was birthplace of King Henry IV of France and is the capital of the Béarn.
 With the Pyrenéen chain forming a dramatic backdrop, best viewed from the Boulevard des Pyrenees, it is a sophisticated city with fine shops and the Musée des Beaux Arts.
 Wellington was stationed in this ‘city of palms’ with his troops.
 Two of the famous musketeers, Porthos and Athos, also once lived in this department.

-Hotels in Pyrenees Atlantiques
+Book a Hotel in the Pyrenees Atlantiques

 After the death of Henry IV, the area was attached to the Kingdom of France in 1620.
 The Béarn mainly consists of the valleys of the Gave d’Oloron and the Gave de Pau which are famous for their excellent salmon and trout fishing.
 To the East of the Béarn are the vineyards of the Jurançon and the mountains boast three ski resorts which offer skiing for all levels.
 Bayonne, where the Adour meets the Nive, is the capital of the region.
 With fortifications dating back to Roman times, the town has many traces of its historic past, including the impressive 14th Century Cathedral of Sainte Marie, the typical colombage houses of the region and the Bonnat Museum of Art.